GabrielMazzotta/NLP---Clustering--Movie-Similarity-from-Plot-Summaries/README.md

 ## Project Description

 Natural Language Processing (NLP) is an exciting field of study for data scientists where they develop algorithms that can make sense out of conversational language used by humans.
-In this Project, you will use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia.
+In this Project, I'll use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia.

 ## Dataset